By DON BABWIN and SARA BURNETT

-Smollett testified that he was returning home from buying a sandwich around 2 a.m. when someone yelled a racist, homophobic remark that referenced the TV show “Empire.”
+On Monday, Smollett testified that he was returning home from buying a sandwich around 2 a.m. when someone yelled a racist, homophobic remark that referenced the TV show “Empire.”
 The person also shouted something about “MAGA country,” an apparent reference to then-President Donald Trump’s slogan “Make America Great Again.”
-The slogan also had been scrawled on some hate mail, featuring a drawing of a stick figure hanging by a noose, that Smollett had received at the “Empire” set, he testified.
+The slogan also had been scrawled on some hate mail – that included a drawing of a stick figure hanging by a noose — that Smollett had received at the “Empire” set, he testified.

 Smollett said when he turned to confront the person, a man hit him in the head and he fell to the ground, where he said another man kicked him before the attackers ran away.
 Smollett said he noticed a rope, like a noose, around his neck after the attack.
 When he returned home, a friend called Chicago police, something Smollett said he wouldn’t have done because as a Black man he doesn’t trust police.

-The disorderly conduct charge is a class 4 felony that carries a prison sentence of up to three years, but experts have said if Smollett is convicted, he would likely be placed on probation and ordered to perform community service.
+Smollett faces a class 4 felony that carries a prison sentence of up to three years, but experts have said if he is convicted, he would likely be placed on probation and ordered to perform community service.

 Check out the AP’s complete coverage of the Jussie Smollett case.